+An Okar drawn from the frozen arctic might find that they’re not so good at surviving in arid environments, say, or at piecing together the customs of cultures found elsewhere on Mars.
+Everything else?
+So long as it makes sense, you’re great at it.
 If you want your character to be an ace pilot, a skilled sniper and a trained scientist all at the same time, go ahead.

 This madcap tone of hyper-competence extends throughout the entire game.
-The basic low-level talents that characters can buy would be hilariously overpowered in most traditional adventure RPGs, such as getting to sneak past minions without having to roll, and while it’s pretty easy to force player characters into perilous situations they’re hellishly difficult to kill off for good.
+The basic low-level talents that characters can buy would be hilariously overpowered in most traditional adventure RPGs, such as getting to sneak past minions without having to roll or instantly and unerringly tell if an enemy is armed.

 All these shenanigans come packaged within the same 2d20 system that Modiphius has used for several other games, including Conan and Star Trek Adventures, though some of the crunchier aspects have been filed away in the name of pure fun.
 Sadly, this does include a few bits and pieces that helped round out the tactical combat, such as making every sword in the game mechanically identical, but it helps things flow at the breakneck pace that the tone demands.

-This side of things is important because in many games the overpowered characters and pared-down rules could quickly get boring – like a D&D dungeon crawl with a party ten levels higher than recommended.
+This side of things is important because in many games the innately powerful characters and pared-down rules could quickly get boring – like a D&D dungeon crawl with a party ten levels higher than recommended.
 But after a few hours with John Carter you come to the realisation that while it wears many of the trappings of a combat-driven adventure RPG its spirit is closer to a storytelling game.
 It just happens that the stories you tell tend to include a hell of a lot of fights.